octobercms/docs/3.x/extend/forms/relation-controller.md

 <?= $this->relationRender('comments') ?>
 ```

-You may instruct the relation manager to render in read only mode by passing the option as the second argument.
+You may instruct the relation manager to render in read only mode by passing the property as the second argument.

 ```php
 <?= $this->relationRender('comments', ['readOnly' => true]) ?>